from £108 /night help

 The rear of the cottage has a beautiful open beamed kitchen and dining area with a small walled patio area to sip tea or coffee.
 The large family bathroom and other double bedroom are equally light and all bedrooms have beautiful Laura Ashley linen to fall asleep in.

-In front of the house enjoy a patio area to sunbathe, barbecue and eat outside on a hot summers day or night, and enjoy your complimentary bottle of Anglesey Wine.
+In front of the house enjoy a patio area to sunbathe, barbecue and eat outside on a hot summers day or night, and enjoy your complimentary bottle of red or white wine or cava.

 Not that you need to go anywhere from this luxurious location, the Kimnel Arms is Moelfre's local pub, Anne's Pantry provides an award winning standard of dining day or night, and there is Twm Pen Stryd Craft and Tea Shop.

 |Nearest beach||At the end of Charter Cottage Field|

 |Will consider||Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest travel links||Nearest airport: Anglesey Valley, Nearest railway: Bangor|